--It is important to consider the destination, the purpose and the duration of the trip as well as the patient’s access to healthcare and the lability of rabies biologics.
+-It is important to consider the destination, the purpose and the duration of the trip as well as the patient’s access to healthcare and th availability of rabies biologics.

 -For post-exposure vaccination to work, it is essential that medical expertise be available on an urgent basis

-Pre-exposure prophylaxis is recommended for any who will be at continuous, frequent, or increased risk of exposure to the rabies virus.
-This includes travel to the highest-prevalence countries and travellers who belong to one of the following groups:
+Pre-exposure prophylaxis is recommended for anyone who will be at continuous, frequent, or increased risk of exposure to the rabies virus.
+This includes travel to the highest-prevalence countries and travelers who belong to one of the following groups:

-Long-term travellers or expatriates going to a risk country
+Long-term travelers or expatriates going to a risk country

 Individuals with potential occupational exposure